omeka/classic-enduser/docs/GettingStarted/Feature_List.md

 - Create annotated images in your exhibits using [Exhibit Image Annotation](../Plugins/ExhibitImageAnnotation.md).
 - Enable users to annotate the text of your site using [Text Annotation](../Plugins/TextAnnotation.md).

-## Visitor Experience With an Omeka Classic Site
+## Visitor experience with an Omeka Classic site
 See the [Omeka Classic Showcase](http://omeka.org/classic/showcase/){target=_blank} for examples of site designs and experiences possible with an Omeka Classic site.

 - Visitors with a variety of web browsers, internet bandwidth, and devices can access your site because packaged themes are designed to be ADA compliant (section 508) and responsive to different screen sizes.